 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical fiction, military fiction is a paperback edition that was published by Signet on August 3, 2004 and has 320 pages.
+historical fiction, military fiction that was published by Signet on August 3, 2004 and has 320 pages.

 Explore it on Goodreads or Amazon.